soupeeli/NeuroBOLT/README.md

 ## Dataset & Checkpoints
 - Before training, please download the checkpoint of LaBraM `labram-base.pth` from [here](https://github.com/935963004/LaBraM/tree/main/checkpoints), and place it under `checkpoints` folder.
+- The resting-state dataset used in this paper can be downloaded from [here](https://huggingface.co/datasets/NeurdyLab/NeuroBOLT).
 - Organize your dataset and pretrained weights as follows
 ```
 NeuroBOLT/